featurehub-io/featurehub-flutter-sdk/featurehub-client-sdk/README.md

 Follow these 3 steps to connecting to FeatureHub:

 ### 1. Locate your API Key
-Find and copy your Server evaluated API Key from the FeatureHub Admin Console on the API Keys page - you will use this in your code to configure feature updates for your environments.
+Find and copy your _Server evaluated API Key_ from the FeatureHub Admin Console on the API Keys page - you will use this in your code to configure feature updates for your environments.
 It should look similar to this: ```default/806d0fe8-2842-4d17-9e1f-1c33eedc5f31/tnZHPUIKV9GPM4u0koKPk1yZ3aqZgKNI7b6CT76q```.
-Note: This SDK only accepts server evaluated key as this is designed for insecure clients. (e.g. Browser or Mobile).
+Note: This SDK only accepts _Server evaluated API key_ which is designed for insecure clients, e.g. Browser or Mobile.
 This also means you evaluate one user per client.
 More on this [here](https://docs.featurehub.io/#_client_and_server_api_keys)

 ### 2. Connect to the FeatureHub server:

-Create FeatureHub Repository that holds feature states by providing FeatureHub server url and api key copied in the previous step:
+Create FeatureHub Repository that holds feature states by providing your FeatureHub server url and API Key from the previous step:

 ```dart
 repository = ClientFeatureRepository();